Traffic, venue information for attendees released ahead of Trump Bossier City rally

 BOSSIER CITY, La.
-(KTAL/KMSS) — You can expect some closures and delays on Thursday due to President Trump’s visit to Bossier City.
+(KTAL/KMSS) — You can expect some periodic closures and delays throughout the day Thursday due to President Trump’s visit to Bossier City, according to Bossier City and parish officials.

 Trump will be at the CenturyLink Center to stump for Republican gubernatorial candidate Eddie Rispone.